Manu512/gudlft/README.md

     - Flask requires that you set an environmental variable to the python file.
 However you do that, you'll want to set the file to be <code>server.py</code>.
 Check [here](https://flask.palletsprojects.com/en/1.1.x/quickstart/#a-minimal-application) for more details

+      QuickStart for Windows: run `env.bat` in the main directory, it will set the environment variables.
+Step by step details below.

       - For Windows in the directory :
         - `set PYTHONPATH=%cd%`
         - `set FLASK_APP="server.py"`